The Parent Game: Scoring

 For the first two questions, a correct response earned five points per teammate.
 Ten points were awarded per correct answer in the third question, and 15 points each in the fourth question.
 The final question was worth 30 points.

 The couple with the most points won the game and a grand prize.
 If there was a tie, the Newlywed Game tiebreaker was used.

 Revival

 A revival, entitled Wait 'til You Have Kids hosted by Tom Parks and produced by Jay Wolpert Productions and MTM Entertainment, aired on The Family Channel from September 30, 1996 – January 30, 1997.

 Episode status

-At least 23 episodes are known to exist, having aired on GSN as part of their Kids' Zone block from 1997-1999.
+At least 23 episodes are known to exist, having aired on GSN as part of their Kids' Zone block from 1997 to 1999.